PhiloInc/mpn/README.md

 ## Overview

-An easy way to publish and use private modules with npm while using another registry for public modules.
+An easy way to publish and use private modules with `npm` while using another registry for public modules.

 The inspiration for this project comes from [elephant](https://github.com/dickeyxxx/elephant) which in turn was inspired by [sinopia](https://github.com/rlidwka/sinopia).

-This project has only been tested with `node` v5.6.0 and `npm` v3.6.0.
+To date this project has only been tested with `node` v5.6.0 and `npm` v3.6.0.

 The server is designed to be extended with additional options for data storage, authentication, and session management but at present only a MVP has been implemented.
 [Contributions welcome](#contributing).

+NB: The server does not lock operations so there maybe race conditions for login and publish.

 ## Setup